 After partnering and consulting with experts at the Departments of Education and Health, school districts and charter schools began the school year in one of three models: in-person, distance learning, or a hybrid model.

 Based on Minnesota’s evolving knowledge and understanding of the virus, the Safe Learning Plan has been updated so that starting on January 18, 2021, every elementary school across the state may choose to operate an in-person learning model as long as they are able to implement additional mitigation strategies.
-Middle and high schools will continue to follow the original protocols and parameters listed in the Safe Learning Plan to determine their learning models.

 As part of this update, all school staff in-person or in a hybrid learning model: